Chandu-sanju/Devops-practice/Linux_With_Shell_Script_StudyPlan.md

     we can also edit /etc/group and user, afer if we use below

     grpck -- to find the error if any it will show

     gpasswd - to set the password and by using this we can add / remove users from the group

-# Inodes & Soft and Hard links

-       Inode:- when we do ls -li it will show inode numbers...

-       Indoe:- An inode is a data structure; it stores metadata about a file.

-         It won't store the file name but below..
-           => File Size
-           => Ownership (User& Group)
-           => Permissions (r-w-x)
-           => Timestamps (Created, modified, when accessed)
-           => Pointer/links to the actual data blocks on disk Layman terms:-
-     if a file is a book, Indoe is an index of that book. index doesn't have the book name but where is the book who owns it and when it published , the chapter but not actual content.

-    If Inodes are full , you can't create new file even disk space is full.
-    Millions of logfile or temp files , caches files, to many softlinks will cause for inodes full.

- Softlinks ==>
-               A softlink (Symbolic link) is a shortcut that points to the filename, not the inode
-            1. softlink can links across the file system directories
-            2. softlinks will use different inode numbers bcz it is pointing to the file
-            3. softlink cannot use external space in the disk
-            4. In softlinks if main file is deleted all the links are collapsed or not useful

- Hardlinks ==>
-                 A Hard link is basically another name for the same inode

-             1. Hardlinks can link with in the file system
-             2. Hard links can use same inode number
-             3. hard links can use eternal space in the disk
-             4. In hardlink main file deleted also we can have the data from until last link

- Commands: ln -s destination source => softlink
-          ln destination source => hardlink

 # User Profiles :-